basho/spark-riak-connector/docs/using-connector.md

 First, a query for the coverage plan is made to Riak.
 Then, the returned coverage entries (one for each VNode) are grouped by host and split into a number of partitions (defined by **spark.riak.input.split.count**) in such a way that each partition reads data from a single host.
 This means that each partition can processes multiple coverage entries but all of the parition will point to single Riak node (if it's possioble).
 While processing, the coverage entry partition will iteratively read data in portions.
 The size of a portion is defined by **spark.riak.input.fetch-size**.

-##  Utilize Spark Data locality for Riak KV reads
+##  Utilize Spark Data locality for Riak KV

 There are few requirements/rules to achieve [Spark data locality](https://databricks.gitbooks.io/databricks-spark-knowledge-base/content/performance_optimization/data_locality.html):

 1. Riak KV nodes should be collocated with the Spark Workers
 2. It is required to stick with the Coverage Plan based read operations:
     * queryAll()
     * query2iRangeLocal(index, from, to)